Banking Banking Basics

 Alternatives to cashier's checks

-Cashier’s checks might be the right payment option in certain situations, but they don’t make sense for every type of transaction.
-Here are some alternative forms of payments to consider.
+Cashier's checks might be the right payment option in certain situations, but they don't make sense for every type of transaction.
+Here are some alternative forms of payments we suggest.

 Certified checks

-Certified checks are similar to cashier’s checks in that you typically use them for large purchases that require more security than a personal check provides.
+As covered, certified checks are similar to cashier's checks because you can use them for large purchases that require more security than a personal check provides.
 The additional security provided by a certified check could include a stamp or mark from the financial institution that verifies your signature and that you have enough money in your account to cover the check.

-Certified checks are typically more secure for the recipient than personal checks because of this verification process.
-Compared with a cashier’s check, however, a certified check might not have a secure watermark or bank employee signatures.
-Certified checks are also drawn against the funds in your account and are not paid for upfront like a cashier’s check.
+Certified checks are typically more secure for the recipient than personal checks because of this verification process, and they're generally thought to be just as safe or nearly as safe as certified checks.
+Compared with a cashier's check, however, a certified check might not have a secure watermark or bank employee signatures.
+Certified checks are also drawn against the funds in your account and not paid for upfront like a cashier's check.

-Money orders are another way to transfer money between parties and can be purchased at other locations besides your bank or credit union.
-Although personal checks can bounce if you don’t have sufficient funds in your account, you have to pay for a money order in advance with cash, a debit card, or credit card.
+Money orders are another way to transfer money between parties, and they can be purchased at locations other than your bank or credit union.
+Although personal checks can bounce if you don't have sufficient funds, you pay for a money order in advance.

-You might use a money order in these situations:
+Consider a money order instead of a cashier's check in these situations:

 Wire transfer